Apply for the Master of Peace and Conflict Studies (MPCS) through the Dunedin campus in 2023Apply Now

 A full-time candidate shall normally complete the requirements of the degree within twelve months.
 A part-time candidate shall normally complete the requirements of the degree within twenty-four months.

-Examination of the Research Dissertation or Research Project
+Examination of the Research Dissertation or Practicum Project and Research Report

-- The research dissertation or research report shall be assessed by at least two examiners, at least one of whom shall be external to the University.
+- The research dissertation shall be examined by at least two examiners, one of whom may be external to the University.

 Level of Award of the Degree